 *GSA Ireland promotes the use of the parent organisation’s Health Scheme which provides hip, elbow and back x-ray assessments and permissible grades (A Stamp) from which animals are approved to breed.
 This is the SV HD/ED Health Scheme.

-GSA Ireland would advise any potential purchaser of a German Shepherd to pay strict attention to the ancestry with regard to health requirements in regard to health schemes outside of WUSV (the World Body of German Shepherd Dog Clubs) approved schemes.
+GSA Ireland would advise any potential purchaser of a German Shepherd to pay strict attention to the ancestry/health requirements outside of WUSV (the World Body of German Shepherd Dog Clubs) approved schemes.
 For example; the British Veterinary Association/UK KC Scheme strongly recommends no higher than the following scores for RESPONSIBLE BREEDING:

 Breed median score for – HD (Hips) Total of 11, ED (elbows) Total of 0